ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 The dataset is licensed under the Creative Commons Attribution-ShareAlike 3.0 license, and the code for this example is available on GitHub.

-The dataset contains 2630 comics from the XKCD website, with the following fields:
+The dataset contains metadata of 2630 comics from the XKCD website, with the following fields:

 - id
 - title